-The summer season in Fort Collins is extraordinarily beautiful and is by far one of the best times of the year to plan a trip.
-Fort Collins offers a variety of things to do during the summer season such as hiking, biking, fishing, rafting, SUP'n, live outdoor music and so much more.
+Summer in Fort Collins is by far one of the best times of the year to plan a trip, thanks to its beautiful weather and wide variety of fun things to do outdoors — hiking, biking, fishing, rafting, SUP'n, live outdoor music and so much more.
+Pick and choose from the following categories to create your perfect Fort Collins summer itinerary for a long weekend visit, a full week or even longer.
+There’s no shortage of fun to be had. .
 Plan your Summer Vacation to Fort Collins here.

 If you want to familiarize yourself with the true beauty of mountain landscapes and natural wonder in Fort Collins then the campgrounds are your best bet.
 Whether you’re looking for public or private campgrounds, family-friendly camping, or RV Parks, there are numerous areas to set up camp close to town or in the ruggedness of the mountains.

 If you’re look for something to do while you’re enjoying your campsite, we suggest taking part in some outdoor recreation.
 Fort Collins is widely known for its various opportunities for outdoor fun.
 You name it and there’s a pretty good chance Fort Collins has it.
 Whitewater Rafting, Stand Up Paddle Boarding, Kayaking, fishing, biking, hiking and the list goes on.
 You will not be disappointed when it comes to the countless number of outdoor adventures at the tip of your fingers when you visit Fort Collins this summer.
 Horsetooth Reservoir is a popular sport for most of these activities.